Sunday November 28, 2021

 - An oil or butter-based recipe

-- With your distillate in its container, place in a bowl of hot water to warm the concentrate (not too hot!
-Cannabinoids like THC begin to degrade at 230 degrees Fahrenheit so make sure the temperature is lower than that
+- With the distillate in its container, place in a bowl of hot water to warm the concentrate.
+Remember, cannabinoids like THC begin to degrade at 230 degrees Fahrenheit so make sure the temperature is lower than that

 - Place the combined distillate/oil or butter mixture into a microwave-safe dish and heat on medium power for up to two minutes to ensure all ingredients are combined

 - Your oil is ready to be infused into your recipe